srom/xmlstream/README.md

 ## Overview

 XML stream parser for Golang built on top of the unmarshalling functions of encoding/xml.
-It keeps the flexibility of xml.Unmarshall while allowing the parsing of huge XML files.
+It keeps the flexibility of xml.Unmarshal while allowing the parsing of huge XML files.

 An arbitrary number of goroutines can be launched to handle the unmarshalled objects in parallel.